UPDATE: 14 August 2023

 If you are planning to travel overseas …

-The situation with MPOX is changing rapidly.
 If you are planning to travel overseas, especially to a known MPOX hotspot such as areas in Europe or North America, it is important to stay informed and remain aware of developments:

 - Follow public health alerts and advice from local health authorities of the countries you are visiting.